 Children should be supported to understand that when they use digital technology, they should not give out any personal information including name, address, phone numbers and school, and should refer to a parent or trusted adult if they are asked for this type of information.
 They should also be warned about the risks of taking sexually explicit photographs and that by sharing them, not only are they beyond the child's control, the child is also engaging in a criminal act, and leaving themselves vulnerable to exploitation.

-The predominant issues associated with online safety are:
+The use of technology has become a significant component of many safeguarding issues.
+MLT Academies are aware that the predominant issues associated with online safety are: